crashfort/SourceDemoRender/README.md

 [Discord](https://discord.gg/5t8D68c)

-Source Video Render (SVR, formely SDR) is used to record movies for the Source engine.
+Source Video Render is used to record movies for the Source engine.
 SVR does not have video effects - if you need video effects, see [HLAE](https://www.advancedfx.org/).

 SVR can record faster than realtime for normal videos, or with high quality motion blur.

-See [Replay Viewer](https://github.com/crashfort/ReplayViewer) as a substitute for Counter-Strike: Source Source TV demos!
-The replay viewer will produce significantly smoother videos without teleport lag and server side interpolation.

 ## Updates
 You can use `update.cmd` in the SVR directory to automatically download the latest release.
 The latest SVR will be downloaded to `svr.zip`.
 You can extract this folder and SVR is now updated.